Diabetes: Tests You Need and Why

 This blood test shows the average amount of glucose in your blood during the past

 2 to 3 months.
-The results indicate how well your blood glucose is controlled and
+The results show how well your blood glucose is controlled and if your

-whether your treatment plan needs any changes.
-The A1C target for many people is less
+treatment plan needs any changes.
+The A1C target level for many people is less than

-than 7%, but this target may vary depending on your age, duration of diabetes, and
+7%.
+But this target level may vary depending on your age, how long you have had diabetes,

-often in people whose therapy has changed or who are not meeting glycemic goals.
+often if your therapy has changed or you're not meeting glycemic goals.

 Blood lipids test